Gongsta/vSLAM-py/README.md

 - Landmarks / Map points: 3D points in the world of features that are detected and tracked by the camera

 ## Discussions
+### Known Issues
+- Pangolin and OpenCV windows don't play well together.
+I generally try to run them in separate processes so that they don't interfere with each other

 ### Development Process
 I've mostly been developing using the TUM-RGBD dataset and using the ZED stereo camera.
 This way, I directly obtain a rectified image, as well as the camera intrinsics.
 Generally, for your own camera, you'll need to do the camera calibration yourself to figure out these values (`fx`, `fy`, `cx`, `cy`, `baseline`).